19hours/sg-statutes/Acts/Companies Act.md

 (a) restricts the right to transfer its shares; and

-(b) limits to not more than 50 the number of its members (counting joint holders of shares as one person and not counting any person in the employment of the company or of its subsidiary or any person who while previously in the employment of the company or of its subsidiary was and thereafter has continued to be a member of the company);
+(b) limits to not more than 50 the number of its members (counting joint holders of shares as one person and not counting any person in the employment of the company or of its subsidiary or any person who while previously in the employment of the company or of its subsidiary was and thereafter has continued to be a member of the company) .

-(c) [Deleted by Act 5/2004 wef 01/04/2004]
+(c) [Act 5/2004 wef 01/04/2004]

-(d) [Deleted by Act 5/2004 wef 01/04/2004]
+(d) [Act 5/2004 wef 01/04/2004]

 (2) Where, on 29th December 1967, neither the memorandum nor articles of a company that is a private company by virtue of paragraph (a) ofthe definition of “private company” in section 4(1) contain the restrictions and limitations required by subsection (1) to be included in the memorandum or articles of a company that may be incorporated as a private company, the articles of the company shall be deemed to include each such restriction or limitation that is not so included and a restriction on the right to transfer its shares that is so deemed to be included in its articles shall be deemed to be a restriction that prohibits the transfer of shares except to a person approved by the directors of the company.